-This event will first explain the theoretical basics of press work and clarify the following questions: What all belongs to press work, how do journalists and editors work, how is a newspaper structured and what characterises the media landscape in Münsterland?
-Afterwards, concrete examples will be given on how to write a good press release.
-The participants receive the right tools to become active themselves later.
-In addition to the formal and content-related standards of press releases, the course will also cover the selection of the right visual material, the development of an effective press distribution list as well as information on the topics of press conferences, press kits and contacts with media representatives.
+In this event, the theoretical basics of press work were first explained and the following questions clarified: What all belongs to press work, how do journalists and editors work, how is a newspaper structured and what characterises the media landscape in Münsterland?
+Afterwards, concrete examples were given on how to write a good press release.
+The participants were given the right tools to become active themselves later.
+In addition to the formal and content-related standards of press releases, the course also dealt with the selection of the right visual material, the development of an effective press distribution list as well as information on the topics of press conferences, press kits and contacts with media representatives.

 In cooperation with the FreiwilligenAgentur Münster and Kreativ-Haus e.V.

-The event is primarily aimed at people who work in the cultural sector on a voluntary basis and are responsible for press relations in their institution or association.
+The event was primarily aimed at people who work voluntarily in the cultural sector and are responsible for press work in their institutions or associations.

 30 euros (incl. conference drinks + lunch snack)